 Bellingen is a beautiful town but the bucolic scenery that surrounds it invokes a sense of peace and plenty like few other places in the world.
 Here are some of them:

-The Bellinger River flows from just below the escarpment at Ebor to its mouth near Urunga.
+The Bellinger River flows from just below the escarpment at Ebor to the Pacific Ocean near Urunga.
 It flows clean and clear most of the year and is tidal up until the nearby settlement of Fernmount where you’ll find Bellinger River Canoe Adventures.
 They’ll pick you up before sunrise to enjoy a lazy drift down the river and pick you up again wherever you choose to finish your paddle.
 For a half day paddle, try starting at Bellingen, and finish your paddle at Fernmount.
 That way there’s no chance of having to fight an incoming tide and going with the river’s flow makes for an easy paddle.

 This is the bridge (built and rebuilt many times, and finally rebuilt as it is now in 1999) over the Bellinger River that connects the northern side of Bellingen to its southern side.
 Usually this is a part of the river that is a beautiful town swimming hole amid a park setting, but due to the high rainfall events that happen sometimes upstream it is prone to severe and rapid flooding.
 Flooding is so much a part of life in Bellingen that there’s even a webcam overlooking the bridge here.